-Organizational Communication a track for students wanting knowledge and skills for communication in business, industries, hospitals, and other private and public agencies. \Required: C108, C180, C325, C380, C381, and at least three courses from the following: C227, C228, C250, C281, C310, C320, C321, C392 and C480.
-Remaining 9 credit hours are selected in consultation with adviser.
-Specific courses in communication, telecommunication, business, journalism, personnel, psychology, and supervision may be approved by the Director of the Organizational Communication Program if they are appropriate for intended career goal.
+\Required: C108, C180, C325, C380, C381, and at least three courses from the following: C227, C228, C250, C281, C310, C320, C321, C392, and C480.
+Remaining credit hours are selected in consultation with adviser.
+Specific courses in communication, telecommunication, business, journalism, psychology, SPEA, and supervision may be approved by the director of the organizational communication program if they are appropriate for intended career goal.
 Practicum C300 and Internship C491 credits also may be approved to meet this requirement.
+At least 15 credit hours of the major must be in organizational communication courses offered solely or cooperatively by the department.

-Rhetoric and Public Address stresses theory and practice of communication in interpersonal, small group, and public contexts; for preprofessional students whose careers demand a mastery of speech skills. \Required: C210, C227 (or C228), C310, C320, and C321.
+Rhetoric and Public Address Stresses theory and practice of communication in interpersonal, small group, and public contexts; for preprofessional students whose careers demand a mastery of speech skills.

+\Required: C210, C227 or C228, C310, C320, and C321.
+At least 12 credit hours of the major must be in rhetoric and public address courses offered solely or cooperatively by the department.

-Speech Education a core for students planning to teach speech at the secondary level; designed to meet state educational certification requirements.
+Speech Education A core for students planning to teach speech at the secondary level; designed to meet state educational certification requirements.

-\Required: (43 credit hours required to meet state certification).
+\Required (43 credit hours required to meet state certification):

-Rhetoric and Public Address C180, C224, C227 (or C228), C310, C320, C321.
-Theatre C130, C131, C133, C205, and
+Rhetoric and Public Address C180, C224, C227 (or C228), C310, C320, and C321.

+Theatre C130, C131, C133, C205, and C339.